ewhicher/matter/content/collections/pages/growth-mission.md

         content:
           -
             type: text
-            text: "Set growth foundations.
-We'll do things like validate assumptions, improve the product-market fit, develop your brand & content and structure the team for success."
+            text: "We'll do things like test and validate assumptions, improve the product-market fit, develop your brand & content and help onboard the right capabilities for success."
     icon: am-growth-foundations.svg
     type: row
     enabled: true